yeastrc/limelight-import-comet-percolator/README.md

                                file.
 If this is not true, use this option to specify the _directory_ in which the pepXML files may be found.
+  -q, --q-value=<qValueOverride>
+                             (Optional) Override the default q-value cutoff to this value.
+      --import-decoys        (Optional) If this parameter is set, decoys will be imported.
+Note, percolator must be run with -Z to output decoys.
+      --independent-decoy-prefix=<independentDecoyPrefix>
-  -o, --out-file=<outFile>   Full path to use for the Limelight XML output file.
-E.
+                             If present, any hits to proteins that begin with this string will be considered "independent decoys," for the purpose of error estimation.
+See: https://pubmed. ncbi.nlm.nih.gov/21876204/ -o, --out-file=<outFile>   Full path to use for the Limelight XML output file.
+E. g., /data/my_analysis/crux.limelight.xml -v, --verbose              If this parameter is present, error messages will
-                               g., /data/my_analysis/crux.limelight.xml
-  -v, --verbose              If this parameter is present, error messages will